RiddhisaRanganathan/Elevate-Labs-T4/README.md

 # Elevate-Labs-T4 - Firewall

+## The complete process, along with screenshots and detailed steps, is documented in TASK 3.docx

 ## Firewall

 A **firewall** acts as a security barrier between a trusted internal network and untrusted external networks, such as the internet.